Yaroslava2709/Yaroslava2709/README.md

 **(1) Why am I interested in SWE and coding?**

 The Software Engineering is one of the most interesting and intellectually challenging subjects.
-Since high school I really liked to solve different math problems and I always worked hard to get better in math-related fields through my education.
+Since high school, I have been really interested in solving different math problems and I always worked hard to get better in math-related fields through my education.

 **(2) What am I most excited about in the SWE space?**

-The SWE requires applying logics, maths and creativity to solve every problem and it makes this field unique for me.
-The SWE is a very practical sphere that affects and changes people's lives for the better.
-Furthermore, I was inspired and impressed with the work of Margaret Hamilton, female software engineer, who was a director of the Software Engineering Division of the MIT Instrumentation Laboratory, which developed on-board flight software for NASA's Apollo program and landed the first humans to the Moon.
+The SWE requires the application of logic, math, and creativity to solve problems, which makes this field unique and interesting to me.
+It is a practical sphere that has a positive impact on people's lives.
+Additionally, I was inspired and impressed by the work of Margaret Hamilton, a female software engineer who served as the director of the Software Engineering Division of the MIT Instrumentation Laboratory.
+Her team developed the on-board flight software for NASA's Apollo program, which helped land the first humans on the moon.

 **(3) What am I working on now in coding?**